alexis24694/tech-assessment/README.md

 ### Built With

-Front end was build with HTML, CSS and JavaScript

 * HTML
 * CSS
 * JavaScript
 * [![Bootstrap][Bootstrap.com]][Bootstrap-url]

-Backend was build using AWS Services, mainly Lambda functions implemented with Python 3.12, exposed through API Gateway routes
+* S3

+Front end was build with HTML, CSS and JavaScript and hosted in AWS S3 Bucket.
+Bucket had the s3:GetObject policy and CORS setup to allow access to specific IP Addresses.
+In the published site, this was disabled to allow any user to review the website implementation.
+Bucket Policy implementation can be reviewed in detail in resources/bucket.policy.json

 * Lambda
 * API Gateway

+Backend was build using AWS Services, mainly Lambda functions implemented with Python 3.12, exposed through API Gateway routes.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Usage